 - Style changes and custom CSS

-- Multiple blog pages
+- Multiple blogs

-Now that you know the exporting limitations, follow these steps to start exporting your website data from Squarespace:
+Now that you know the exporting limitations, follow these steps to start automatically exporting your website data from Squarespace:

-- Log into your Squarespace account and choose the website you want to export.
+- Log into your Squarespace account, and choose the website you want to export.